-Ambassadors work in a dialectic and synergic way with the institutions they represent is the retired Argentinian hockey player Luciana Paula Aymar.
+Ambassadors work in a dialectic and synergic way with the institutions they represent

+The first proposed Ambassador for OCHA is the retired Argentinian hockey player Luciana Paula Aymar.
 She is considered the best female hockey player of all time, having received the FIH Player of the Year Award eight times.
 During her long trajectory in the Argentine national team, she was recognized for her leadership, team-work, and coordination.
 In addition to her specific characteristics, athletes are opinion leaders and some relevant names such as Luciana Aymar come up when one thinks of athletes that represent the values of coordination.